Paolo97Gll/Raytracer.jl/docs/src/quickstart/api.md

 Progress: 100%|███████████████████████████████████████| Time: 0:00:03
 ```

 Finally, we can save the generated HDR image.
-Remmember to use `permutedims` when saving the image, otherwise you will have a wrong image!
+Remember to use `permutedims` when saving the image, otherwise you will have an output image reflected along the diagonal!

 ```julia-repl
 julia> save("myimage.pfm", permutedims(image_tracer.image.pixel_matrix))